The Two Babylons: Influence

 Some fundamentalist Protestants still regard Hislop's book as proof that the Roman Catholic Church is, in fact, the continuation of the ancient Babylonian religion.
 In 1921 A. W. Pink confidently asserted that Hislop's work had "proven conclusively that all the idolatrous systems of the nations had their origin in what was founded by that mighty Rebel, the beginning of whose kingdom was Babel."
 Jehovah's Witnesses' periodical The Watchtower frequently published excerpts from it until the 1980s.
 The book's thesis has also featured prominently in the conspiracy theories of racist groups such as The Covenant, The Sword, and the Arm of the Lord and other fringe groups.
 Anti-Catholic Evangelical publisher Jack Chick endorsed the book, and his store still offers it.
 A number of Seventh-day Adventists still use The Two Babylons as source material.
 An example is the somewhat controversial Walter Veith, who still use the conclusions from Hislop's book to support his articles published at the website "Amazing Discoveries".
 Adventist magazine Spectrum, however, dismisses Veith as a conspiracy theorist.

 As well, various viral image posts have appeared on the internet, usually in neopagan or atheist spaces, citing Hislop's theory of Easter being etymologically derived from Ishtar, as well as adding in more misleading pieces such as claiming Ishtar's symbols were the "bunny" and the "egg".
-This view has been echoed by the Richard Dawkins Foundation for Reason and Science, who has since redacted the claim.
+This view has been echoed by the Richard Dawkins Foundation for Reason and Science, who has since retracted the claim.